ECHS @DSU Approach to Learning

 In the tradition of early college high schools across the nation, students at the Early College High School at Delaware State University will have the opportunity to earn a high school diploma and up to 60 hours of college credit during their four- year high school career, and will develop the drive and focus necessary to succeed at all levels of education and in their chosen careers.

-The Early College High School at Delaware State University will provide students with the opportunity to gain college credit in pathways (Agribusiness, Forensic Biology, and Community Health), which will lay the foundation for degrees and careers in: (1) Agriculture and Human Ecology, (2) Mathematics, Natural Sciences, and Technology, and (3) Health and Sport Sciences
+The Early College High School at Delaware State University will provide students with the opportunity to gain college credit in pathways that are aligned with the undergraduate majors at Delaware State University.

 - Driver Education